 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Loaded with nutrients like folic acid and vitamin C, which help prevent hardening of the arteries, asparagus is also one of the best foods to help our bodies make glutathione, a powerful antioxidant that we need to protect our blood vessels from oxidative stress and keep our immune systems healthy.
-To boot, this top healing veggie is a great source of cardio-protective fiber.
+To boot, this top healing veggie is a great source of cardio-protective fiber, making it a prebiotic too.

 *Choose organic produce whenever possible*